r-grandorder/fgo-guides/events/2023_events/202302_valentines.md

 - A feature returning from the 2021 Valentine Event
 - You can only use this on **One** Female and **One** Male Servant
   - Servants that can Receive and Give chocolates (e.g. Unknown Gender) can get either of the chocolates
-- Servants chosen with this chocolate will get 50% bond bonus and a starting battery depending on their NP level
+- Servants chosen with this chocolate will get 50% bond bonus and a (MAX) starting battery depending on their NP level

 ![](https://news.fate-go.jp/wp-content/uploads/2023/valentine2023_full_mynxl/info_image_04.png)